Are Gibson Basses Any Good

 During the 1960s, Gibson produced some of the most iconic bass guitars in history.
 They were not commercially successful, but they were fantastic instruments.
 Today, Gibson basses are still being made.
 Some of these models are quite different from the originals.
 They are still very nice.

 Gibson has been making quality bass guitars for over a century.
 Many of the models that they produce today have no real resemblance to Fender’s Precision bass.
 Some of the latest Gibson basses have some of the most advanced features of any instrument.
 These include high-quality finishes and hardware.
-They are also made with great wood.
+They are also made with excellent wood.
 The company has been known for its innovative designs, which have been decades ahead of their time.

 When the company was taken over by Chicago Musical Instruments (CMI) in 1944, it switched from musical instruments to war effort parts.
 When the war ended, CMI prepared Gibson to meet the pent-up demand for guitars.
 The workforce grew from 150 employees to 1,200.